How to install WSL2 on Windows 10

 If you want to check what your current Windows 10 build version is, just run

 Next, we will enable the WSL feature on our Windows.
-For doing that, open a new PowerShell instance as administrator.
-Just search for
+For doing that, open a new PowerShell terminal as administrator.
+Just search in the Windows' menu for

 right click -> execute as administrator.
 There, we will execute the following command: